Learning Theme: Fantastic Beasts and Where to Find Them |

 If you have any questions regarding the Year 3 curriculum please contact:

-- Dan Hatfield - Year 3 Leader of Learning and Curriculum ( daha@patana.ac.th)
+- Dan Hatfield - Year Group Leader Curriculum and Assessment ( daha@patana.ac.th)

 - Mark Verde - Vice Primary Principal (mavd@patana.ac.th)